Top 10 Best Sites

 For the people I give “A Little Nudge” to, I don’t let them quit online dating after just one month.
 It’s not giving yourself a fair chance.

-Even in 2013, people are still warming up to the whole concept of online dating, so maybe they just need time to get acclimated to the scene.
+Even today, many single people are still warming up to the whole concept of online dating, so maybe they just need time to get acclimated to the scene.